Hallelujah78/klingon-ipsum/README.md

 ## Next Commit

+Updated eslint config and vite.config.js so eslint is working with React.

+## 6/11/23

+- Updated eslint config and vite.config.js so eslint is working with React

 ## Changes 5/11/23

 - Fixed issue where we were getting 'undefined' as part of our output paragraphs